nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/moving-load-from-database-to-elasticsearch.md

 ### Using the native Elasticsearch HTTP API

-The [nuxeo-elasticsearch-http-read-only](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/nuxeo-elasticsearch/nuxeo-elasticsearch-http-read-only/) addon exposes&nbsp;a limited set of Read Only Elasticsearch HTTP REST API, taking in account the Nuxeo authentication and authorization.
+The [nuxeo-elasticsearch-http-read-only](https://github.com/nuxeo/nuxeo/tree/8.10/nuxeo-features/nuxeo-elasticsearch/nuxeo-elasticsearch-http-read-only) addon exposes a limited set of Read Only Elasticsearch HTTP REST API, taking in account the Nuxeo authentication and authorization.

-See the addon [README](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-features/nuxeo-elasticsearch/nuxeo-elasticsearch-http-read-only/) for more information.
+See the addon [README](https://github.com/nuxeo/nuxeo/tree/8.10/nuxeo-features/nuxeo-elasticsearch/nuxeo-elasticsearch-http-read-only) for more information.

 &nbsp;